gsmithline/Causal-Game-Analysis/README.md

 Where W(C) is welfare at equilibrium within the CURB set, and W(X\C) is welfare at equilibrium of everything outside it.
 This measures whether the CURB set and the non-CURB strategies create value together or independently:

-- **Positive**: the CURB set and outside strategies are complementary — they create value together that neither group achieves alone
+- **Positive**: the CURB set and outside strategies are complementary,they create value together that neither group achieves alone
-- **Negative**: they interfere — the CURB set is better off without the outsiders, or vice versa
+- **Negative**: they interfere,the CURB set is better off without the outsiders, or vice versa
 - **Zero**: they are independent ecosystems

 This also addresses the problem of wide individual LOO CIs for interchangeable agents (e.g., the RL trio {ppo, psro, mappo}).
-Individual LOO effects have wide CIs because removing one just shifts weight to the others, but a group-level LOO — removing the entire CURB set — produces a clean, significant effect.
+Individual LOO effects have wide CIs because removing one just shifts weight to the others, but a group-level LOO,removing the entire CURB set,produces a clean, significant effect.
 CURB sets provide a principled, game-theoretically motivated grouping for this aggregation.

 ### Finding CURB Sets via LP